quantiota/SKA-quantitative-finance/README.md

 **This insight—directly supported by both the oscillator calibration and the figure above—validates the scientific basis for SKA-based market prediction.**

+## **On Real-Time SKA Learning and Emergent Market Structure**

+ **The information structure of a financial market is not simply “given” in the data or revealed by batch analysis.**
+It emerges dynamically through the real-time, step-by-step SKA learning process.
+As SKA accumulates knowledge from the live data stream, patterns of predictability, regime boundaries, and informational “landmarks” are discovered—often invisible to classical, retrospective methods.

+ **This universal insight** applies not only to market data, but to any sequential system:

+ *Information structure is constructed and revealed only through real-time learning.*

 ## For Industry Partners and Quantitative Finance Teams: